DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/month-view.md

 ------|------|------------
-startDate | Date | Specifies the cell start time. endDate | Date | Specifies the cell end time. otherMonth | boolean | Specifies the cell is not included in current month. today | boolean | Specifies the cell's date is today.
+startDate | Date | Specifies the cell start time. endDate | Date | Specifies the cell end time. otherMonth | boolean | Indicates whether the cell does not belong to the current month. today | boolean | Indicates whether the cell's date is today.

 ### MonthView.LayoutProps